codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

 toc: true
 ---

-When you use Codefresh for Continuous Integration (CI), one of the most basic tasks is compiling and packaging applications.
-Though Codefresh has native support for Docker artifacts, it still works great with traditional (non-dockerized) applications that don't use a Dockerfile for the actual build.
+When you use Codefresh for continuous integration (CI), one of the most basic tasks is compiling and packaging applications.
+Though Codefresh has native support for Docker artifacts, it still works great with traditional (non-Dockerized) applications that don't use a Dockerfile for the actual build.

 >If your application is deployed as a Docker image, see [building Docker images]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/) instead.

-## Using supporting Docker images in a CI/CD environment
+## Using supporting Docker images in CI/CD environment

 Unlike other CI solutions that you might be familiar with, Codefresh build nodes are very simple.
 They have only Docker installed and nothing else.

-When you run a Codefresh pipeline, you choose the Docker images to be used as a CI/CD environment.
-Once the pipeline runs, the Docker images are automatically launched by Codefresh, and you have access to all the tools that they contain.
-Once the pipeline completes its run, all Docker images used for the pipeline are discarded, and the build machine reverts to the original state.
+When you run a Codefresh pipeline, you choose the Docker images to be used in the CI/CD environment.
+Once the pipeline runs, the Docker images are automatically launched by Codefresh, and you have access to all the tools the images contain.
+When the pipeline completes its run, all Docker images used for the pipeline are discarded, and the build machine reverts to its original state.

 Even if your application is not itself packaged as a Docker image, Codefresh pipelines are always "Docker-based" in the sense that Docker is used for the tools that take part in the pipeline.

 This approach has a lot of advantages:

- * There is no maintenance effort for build nodes.
-They only have Docker and nothing else.
+ * No maintenance effort for build nodes, as they only have Docker and nothing else.
- * You can use any tool in your pipeline that you want without actually installing it first
+ * You can use any tool in your pipeline that you want without actually installing it first.
- * All public Docker images in Docker Hub are potential pipeline steps
+ * All public Docker images in Docker Hub are potential pipeline steps.
- * You can use different versions of the same tool in the same pipeline
+ * You can use different versions of the same tool in the same pipeline.
  * It is very easy to upgrade a tool to a new version (just change the tag of the Docker container used)

 Notice also that unlike some other CI solutions:

-1. You can use multiple Docker images in the same pipeline (even if they contain the same tool) with no version conflicts
+1. You can use multiple Docker images in the same pipeline, even if they contain the same tool, with no version conflicts
-1. As Docker images in Codefresh pipelines have no special requirements, you can use *any* private or public Docker image in your pipeline.
+1. As Docker images in Codefresh pipelines have no special requirements, you can use *any* private or public Docker image.

 All [pipeline steps]({{site.baseurl}}/docs/pipelines/steps/) in Codefresh are in fact Docker images.